-A complete guide to testing AI and ML applications
+A Complete Guide to Testing AI and ML Applications

-Imperatives for AI systems testing
+Imperatives for AI system testing

 Challenges of AI and ML testing

-- Non-deterministic: AI and ML systems are non-deterministic.
+AI and ML systems are non-deterministic.
 This means that they tend to show different behaviors for the same input.

-- Explainability: There is a massive level of difficulty when extracting specific attributes.
+There is a massive level of difficulty when extracting specific attributes.
 For example, finding what caused a system to recognize an image of a coupe as a sedan wrongly may not be possible.

 Massive sensor data pose storage and analytics issues and result in noisy datasets.
 Here are some common obstacles faced while testing AI systems/applications: